Murgator/rust-donation-plugin-tip4serv/README.md

 ***Before setting up your commands on Tip4serv.com, you should know that command work in your server's console (not ingame as an admin).***

-Here are some commands you can use in the products configuration: (https://tip4serv.com/dashboard/my-products).
+Here are some commands you can use in the products configuration: [MY PRODUCTS](https://tip4serv.com/dashboard/my-products)

 ##### oxide.usergroup add {steam_id} [group-name]